FranEscano/cypress-axe/README.md

 - **Functionality:** Cypress Axe is a Cypress plugin that integrates the Axe accessibility testing library into Cypress tests.
 It allows for automated accessibility testing of web applications.

 - **Installation:** Included in the project dependencies.
 Installed via `npm install`.

+## Accessibility Testing

+### Cypress Axe Automated Testing

+This project uses Cypress and Cypress Axe for automated accessibility testing.
+The accessibility tests can be executed using the following commands:

+- To test the entire page for accessibility issues:

+    ```bash
+    npx cypress run --spec cypress/integration/todo.spec.js
+    ```

+- To exclude specific elements on the page:

+    ```bash
+    npx cypress run --spec cypress/integration/todo.spec.js --env exclude=".learn"
+    ```

+- To test specific elements on the page:

+    ```bash
+    npx cypress run --spec cypress/integration/todo.spec.js --env include=".learn"
+    ```

+- To include rules with serious and critical impacts only:

+    ```bash
+    npx cypress run --spec cypress/integration/todo.spec.js --env includedImpacts="critical,serious"
+    ```

+- To exclude specific accessibility rules:

+    ```bash
+    npx cypress run --spec cypress/integration/todo.spec.js --env excludeRules="color-contrast"
+    ```

+### Lighthouse Performance Tool

+Additionally, this repository includes a screenshot of the Lighthouse performance tool built into Chrome.
+Lighthouse is an open-source, automated tool for improving the quality of web pages.
+It can be accessed through Chrome DevTools or run from the command line.

+#### How to use Lighthouse:

+1. Open Chrome DevTools by right-clicking on the page, selecting "Inspect", and navigating to the "Audits/Lighthouse" tab.

+2. Click on the "Generate report" button to run the Lighthouse audit.

+3. Review the Lighthouse report, which provides insights into performance, accessibility, SEO, and best practices.

+4. Use the recommendations provided by Lighthouse to improve the overall quality of the web page.

+### Manual Testing

+While automated testing is valuable for identifying many accessibility issues, manual testing is equally important.
+Manual testing allows testers to experience the application as real users do and catch issues that automated tests might miss.
+It involves navigating through the application using various assistive technologies and ensuring that all functionalities are accessible and user-friendly.